Dresnik archaeological site: Main Hall (Aula)

+Triclinium

 Located on the northern side of the aula, the triclinium has an 8-meter diameter and 6-meter depth.
 It is supported externally by three buttresses.
 The floor is also decorated with colorful geometric mosaics.
 A niche in the apse wall might have been used for heating, although no hypocaust was found here.
 The apse's semi-dome was constructed from trapezoidal bricks.